 This page outlines the industries and workers within those industries that are eligible for a Specified Worker Permit.
 The Chief Health Officer will consider adding or changing workers from industries to the list as appropriate.
 Any changes will be updated to this site.

 This permit is for specified workers who have been in an orange zone or a red zone.
 If you are a specified worker who has only been in a green zone, you can apply for and carry a green zone permit.
-However, you would need to apply for a Specified Worker Permit if your zone changes to an orange zone or a green zone.
+However, you would need to apply for a Specified Worker Permit if your zone changes to an orange zone or a red zone.

 - Forestry activity